 Arabian perfumes are spicy and strongly scented © Andrzej Kubik / Shutterstock

 Lower tax means French brands are cheaper in Dubai than in Paris, but check the packaging to make sure they’re authentic.
-With Arabian attars (perfumes), you can be confident no other woman in the room will be wearing the same scent.
+With Middle Eastern attars (perfumes), you can be confident no other woman in the room will be wearing the same scent.
 Shopping for perfume can wear out your sense of smell.
-If you’re in the market for Arabian scents, do what top perfumers do to neutralise their olfactory palate: close your mouth and make three forceful exhalations through your nose.
+If you’re in the market for Middle Eastern scents, do what top perfumers do to neutralise their olfactory palate: close your mouth and make three forceful exhalations through your nose.
 Blast the air hard, in short bursts, using your diaphragm.

 Bargains abound on pashminas in Dubai © Panuvat Ueachananon / Shutterstock